Hahobas Shoreline Preserve

 In 2016, after dwindling numbers of summer camp attendees, the Pacific Harbors Council of the Boy Scouts of America decided to sell all but 120 acres of Camp Hahobas.
 A partnership was formed to save the remaining 430 acres for conservation, working forest lands, and military readiness.
 The Trust for Public Land helped shape the deal between the Boy Scouts, Department of Natural Resources, Navy, and Great Peninsula Conservancy.
 In February 2019, Great Peninsula Conservancy acquired 100 acres of the former Boy Scout camp and purchased an additional 60 acres in May 2019.

 Camp Hahobas Campaign

-Great Peninsula Conservancy received a loan from The Conservation Fund to provide quick funding for the first 100 acres and is pursuing grants to pay back the loan.
+Great Peninsula Conservancy received a loan from The Conservation Fund to provide quick funding for the first 100 acres and is pursuing a grant from the Salmon Recovery Funding Board to pay back the loan.
 A capital campaign in March 2019 raised $300,000 to purchase the additional 60 acres.

 The Trust for Public Land

 Pacific Harbors Council of the Boy Scouts of America

 Washington State Department of Natural Resources